OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 Running the Octopus Deploy Server inside a container provides a simple way to set up an Octopus Deploy instance, and upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.

-Although there are a few different configuration options, the following is a simple example of starting an Octopus Deploy server container:
+Although there are a few different configuration options, the following is a simple example of starting an Octopus Deploy Server container:

 ```Bash
 $ docker run --interactive